What Are the Most Exciting Things to Do in Chicago with Kids?

 a- Shedd Aquarium

-The Shedd Aquarium is amongst the best aquariums in the United States and a family favourite.
+The Shedd Aquarium is amongst the best aquariums in the United States and a family favorite.
+It welcomes nearly 2 million guests per year and cares for 32,000 animals across its 458,000-square-foot facility.
 Children will be impressed by the vibrant coral reefs, friendly sea otters, and majestic beluga whales.
-There are exceptional interactive services, such as Stingray Touch and behind-the-scenes tours, that are memorable.
-Another must-see show is the aquatic performance featuring lions, which offers both entertainment and education.
+There are exceptional interactive experiences, such as Stingray Touch, shark feeding sessions, and behind-the-scenes tours, that are truly memorable.
+Another must-see is the aquatic show, which offers both entertainment and education.

 b- Lincoln Park Zoo

 Lincoln Park Zoo is one of the free, family-friendly places located within minutes of downtown and ideal for a sunny afternoon visit.
-The zoo is completely free to visit, making it a top choice for families looking for budget-friendly fun.
+It draws more than 3.42 million visitors per year, making it one of the most-visited free zoos in the country.
 Children can view lions, gorillas, and polar bears up close or ride the Endangered Species Carousel.

 c- Brookfield Zoo

-Brookfield Zoo is recommended for those seeking a larger wildlife experience, even though it is outside the city.
-Spanning 200 acres, it houses over 2,000 animals from around the world.
-Brookfield is a quiet place to step away from urban life, located in a downtown suburb that is easily accessible by car and metro.
+Now officially called Brookfield Zoo Chicago, it spans 235 acres and houses over 3,481 animals across 511 species, welcoming approximately 2 million visitors annually.
+It is recommended for those seeking a larger wildlife experience, even though it is outside the city.
+Brookfield is a quiet place to step away from urban life, located in a suburb easily accessible by car and metro.
 Learning about ecosystems is engaging, thanks to special exhibits such as Tropic World and the Great Bear Wilderness.

 The family visit will be incomplete without a visit to Millennium Park in Chicago.
-Children enjoy running on the open lawns, swimming in the Crown Fountain, and being amazed by the impressive reflections of the Bean (Cloud Gate).
+The park draws approximately 20 million visitors per year, making it one of the most-visited urban parks in the world.
+Children enjoy running on the open lawns, splashing in the Crown Fountain, and being amazed by the impressive reflections of the Bean (Cloud Gate).

 The park is in the center of downtown and is bordered by Michigan Avenue, making it very accessible on foot and within walking distance of most hotels.
 Other events at the park throughout the year include family-friendly activities, outdoor concerts, and art exhibits.